Healthcare Sales Specialist

 Previous experience in a customer facing sales role (point of care preferred) across primary, community and secondary care

-Knowledge of point of care products, digital solutions and diabetes care is highly desirable.
+Knowledge of point of care products, digital solutions is essential.

 A bachelors degree (life sciences or nursing preferred)